A lightning injury occurs after brief exposure to the very intense current of the strike.

 High winds, rain, and clouds may mean that a thunderstorm is imminent.
 By the time thunder is heard, the observers are already in danger and should be seeking safe shelter, such as a large habitable building or a fully enclosed metal vehicle (for example, a car, van, or truck) with the windows closed.
 Sheltering in a small open structure, such as a gazebo, is not safe.
 It is not safe to resume outdoor activities until 30 minutes after the last sound of thunder is heard or lightning is seen.

-To prevent lightning injuries when indoors, people should avoid contact with plumbing or electrical wiring, talking on a hard-wired telephone, working on a computer, using a video game console, or using headsets attached by a cable to a sound system.
+To prevent lightning injuries when indoors, people should avoid contact with plumbing or electrical wiring or using any hard-wired device, including a telephone, computer, video game console, or headsets attached by a cable to a sound system.
 Being away from windows and doors increases safety, as does turning off and unplugging electrical equipment before the thunderstorm arrives.
-Cellular telephones, personal digital assistants (PDAs), and MP3 players are safe because they do not attract lightning
+Cellular telephones, tablet and laptop computers, and MP3 players are safe when used with battery power only because they do not attract lightning.

 A person struck by lightning does not retain electricity, so there is no danger in providing first aid.
-People without a heartbeat and who are not breathing need cardiopulmonary resuscitation (CPR) immediately (see First Aid: First-Aid Treatment).
-If an automated external defibrillator (AED) is available, it should be used.
+People without a heartbeat and who are not breathing need cardiopulmonary resuscitation (CPR) immediately (see First-Aid Treatment), including both chest compressions and artificial respiration.
+If an automated external defibrillator (AED) is available, it should be used (Fig. 1: Automated External Defibrillator: Jump-Starting the Heart).
+A person who regains a pulse but still is not breathing needs continued artificial respiration because the respiratory muscles may stay paralyzed after the heartbeat returns.
 Emergency medical assistance should be called.
 Many people struck by lightning are in good general health and are more likely to recover if given timely CPR.

 Burns and other injuries are treated as needed.
 If resuscitation efforts are not successful within the first 20 minutes, they are unlikely to be, so resuscitation efforts are then stopped.